PierreGode/Bjorn/DEVELOPMENT.md

 ### ⚓ Core Files

-#### Bjorn.py
+#### ragnar.py

 The main entry point for the application.
 It initializes and runs the main components, including the network scanner, orchestrator, display, and web server.

 #### comment.py

-Handles generating all the Bjorn comments displayed on the e-Paper HAT based on different themes/actions and statuses.
+Handles generating all the ragnar comments displayed on the e-Paper HAT based on different themes/actions and statuses.

 #### display.py

-Manages the e-Paper HAT display, updating the screen with Bjorn character, the dialog/comments, and the current information such as network status, vulnerabilities, and various statistics.
+Manages the e-Paper HAT display, updating the screen with ragnar character, the dialog/comments, and the current information such as network status, vulnerabilities, and various statistics.

 #### epd_helper.py